 There are a range of courses at all levels, as well as one-to-one consultations to respond to your language needs.

-The Centre also offers a range of pre-sessional English courses for applicants holding an offer for postgraduate study in science, engineering or medicine, who need to meet the College's Standard English language entry requirement.
+The Centre also offers a range of pre-sessional English courses for applicants holding an offer for postgraduate study in science, engineering or medicine, who need to meet the College's English language entry requirements.

 Disabilities and specific learning difficulties

 Every department has a Disability Support Officer who is the first point of contact for disabled students and students with a specific learning difficulty such as dyslexia.

 Where appropriate, they can apply for special exam arrangements on your behalf and will facilitate other forms of support within the department.

 Additional support and confidential advice is available from the College’s Disability Advisory Service.